 A few weeks later, Leander procures an audition for CBS (as they then are) in their Whitfield Street studios in London.
 An employee has thoughtfully provided a tape of massed applause to be played at the end of every song.
 There are eight people in the enormous studio, including the band.
 Later Andy says ‘I didn’t really know what to do at the audition – we’d end a number and from three people would come this kind of Nuremberg Rally effect.
 I just treated it as a gig and jumped around a lot’.
 His jumping around has the desired effect and the band are signed, via Leander, to a recording deal.
 When the ceremony takes place, there is a contract face down on the table, with the last page turned over ready for signing.
 I attempt to take a look at it, but am told it is none of my business.
 The band sign.
 (I finally see the contract for the first time in 2004).

 We record more demos.
 Nicky Graham, later to reach notoriety with boy-band Bros, produces them.
 The result is unimpressive.
 A third round of demos is embarked upon, this time produced by me.
-The results are more impressive (but of course) but also considerably more expensive.
+The results are more impressive (but of course) and also considerably more expensive.
 Which was not surprising, as I had pressed all three recording and editing suites at Trident Studios into simultaneous service.
 ‘Four thousand pounds?!?’ shrieks Leander, as he hurls the cassette with three songs on it across the table at Jet’s weekly meeting with management.
 ‘For THIS?!?!’
-He takes matters into his own hands and sends for Roy Thomas Baker to produce the band..
+He takes matters into his own hands and sends for Roy Thomas Baker to produce the band.

 The sessions start at Sarm Studios in London’s East End in November 1974, and continue till January ’75.
 Baker initially tries to record all the musicians simultaneously, but it doesn’t work so individuals drop out one by one.
 Eventually all the tracks begin life with just bass and drums.
 On one occasion, engineer Gary Lyons comments ironically through the headphones to Chris and I, as we struggle manfully with ‘Tittle-Tattle’.
 ‘That’s it, faster!
 Faster!!’ he critiques as we speed inexorably up.
 There are no click tracks in these Neanderthal days of technology.
 Chris throws down his sticks and runs manically into the control room.
 Gary has thought better of his infelicity and, perhaps fortunately for the Rolling Stones, is no longer present.